 I’m sure you put two and two together.
 There’s no way for us to get off this place ourselves.
 The embarkation chamber holds the only way we’ll be able to get a remnant of ourselves out of here.
 There are no arrivals or departures scheduled before 10 tomorrow morning, so it should be a relatively easy place to get into.
 I’ve included a physical map along with instructions on what to do and how to do it.
 You’re a smart girl, and I know you’ll be fine.
 Just don’t forget to bring those poems with you.

-So I guess that means last night was our “goodbye.”
-I knew it was then, and I wished you could have too.
-But I know you, Jenny.
+I guess all this means that last night was our “goodbye.”
+I knew it was at the time, and I wish you could have known it then too.
+But I know you, Jada.
 You would have protested your obstinate self quite literally to our deaths.
 If I could have done this any other way, I would have.
 I do love you.
 I hope you realize that.
 I only did things this way because I love you.
-Get out, Jenny.
-Get out of here and change the world, not to what you force it to be, but to what it should be.
-Do to it what you did to me.
+Get out, Jada.
+Get out of here and change the world to what it should be.
+Do to it what you have done to me.
 Change it through your humanity.

 I love you, and I love wherever this thought of me resides and is cherished.